Richard Henry Stoddard: Critical response and legacy

 In his parody of contemporary writers, The Echo Club (1876), Bayard Taylor placed Stoddard as one of the most important critics of the day, alongside James Russell Lowell and George Ripley.
 More important than his critical was his poetical work, which at its best is sincere, original and marked by delicate fancy, and felicity of form; and his songs have given him a high and permanent place among American lyric poets.

 Stoddard’s 1856 poem "Roses and Thorns", in a Russian translation by Aleksey Pleshcheyev, was set for voice and piano by Pyotr Ilyich Tchaikovsky as "Legend", No. 5 from "Sixteen Songs for Children", Op.
 54. The song, in turn, was the basis of Anton Arensky's Variations on a Theme by Tchaikovsky, Op.
 35a, for string orchestra.
 Composer Addie Anderson Wilson set Stoddard’s poem “Under the Rose” to music for voice and piano in 1920.
+Composer Emily Bruce Roelofson used Stoddard’s text for her song “Sea Shell.”